geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/lazylibrarian.md

 ---
+title: How to install Lazy Librarian in Docker
-description: LazyLibrarian is a tool to follow authors and grab metadata for all your digital reading needs.
+description: LazyLibrarian is a tool to follow authors and manage your ebook / audiobook collection.
+It's a handy addition to the Autopirate Docker Swarm stack!
 ---

-# LazyLibrarian
+# LazyLibrarian in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [autopirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.